← Blog / DTC Brand Building

 Track these three metrics monthly:

 • Redemption rate — What percentage of earned points get redeemed?
-(Target: 40-60%)
+(Target: 40-60%, per Smile.io 2024 loyalty benchmark data)

 • Incremental revenue — How much additional revenue do loyalty members generate vs. non-members?